 Q: Please can you tell me a bit about yourself and your background in paganism?

-Q: If people are in learning do practice Lithomancy, apart from reading your book, what would you recommend they do?
+Q: For any pagans who are interested in exploring a monastic spiritual path but don't know how to do that, apart from reading your book, what would you recommend they try?

 Q: What are you working on now and what are your plans for the future?

 A: I’m making notes for a couple of classes that I would like to offer online.
 One is about concepts in comparative religion, which would help people be able to think about and discuss religion in terms other than whether or not they believe in a particular path.
 The other is an in-depth exploration of the story of the Descent of Inanna, both in terms of what it meant to people in the ancient world and what it means today.
 In addition to honoring both Inanna and Ereshkigal, it would also teach people different ways of looking at and thinking about religious stories.